 Let’s practice!
 This testing thing really is not that difficult, but it is quite new.
 The only way to get comfortable with it is to spend some time doing it.

 By default, the current version of Jest will not recognize ES6 import statements.
-In order for you to be able to use ES6 modules for this project you may do the following:
+In order for you to be able to use ES6 modules for this project you may follow the Jest instructions for using Babel.

 Write tests for the following, and then make the tests pass!